Football, or soccer for some, is the most bet on sport in the world.

 Enhanced odds offers are a great way to boost your winnings through football betting.
 Most bookies provide money back offers, football accumulator insurance, in play specific offers and guaranteed odds on big football games and leagues.
 Don’t always get sucked into the offers though, some bookmakers like Paddy Power set their general odds quite low making enhanced odds promotions seem better than they actually are.

-In general you can excellent odds on major football if you shop around.
+In general you can get excellent odds on major football if you shop around.
 Most bookies push their main offers through football and supplement this through their taking on other sports.
-97% of punters lose in the end but if you are disciplined and only place bets on the best odds/offers then this is the best way to beat the bookie.
+97% of punters lose in the end but if you are disciplined and only place bets on the best odds/offers then this is the best way to go about beating the bookie.
+See our betting guides for how odds are set and how bookies make money.

 Major Football and horse racing offer the highest maximum payout limits from all the online bookmakers discussed on onlinebetting.org.uk however these limits vary massively between bookies so check in advance.

 This is an important consideration especially for football multiples and accumulators.
 Accumulators with lots of selections can start to reach very high odds and even a few quid staked could take you over maximum payout limits so always check before placing these types of bets.
-For example William Hill offer up to £2 million on major football whereas at the lower end Vernons cap their winnings at £50k.
-Even some of the big bookies don’t offer as high a payout as you may expect, Vernons for example offer up to £50k on major football.
+For example William Hill offer up to £2 million on major football whereas at the lower end some cap their winnings at £50k, or less.
+Even some of the big bookies don’t offer as high a payout as you may expect, for more see our maximum payouts by sport tables.

 Payout limits on more obscure leagues and matches tend to be lower and are often classed as second grade football.
 If you are placing an accumulator on the Ethiopian league check your maximum payout limits in advance.